The Holdout Randomization Test for Feature Selection in Black Box Models

-\paragraph{Model-X knockoffs} Although \citet{candes:etal:2018:panning} originally proposed the CRT procedure, they discarded it in favor of the \textit{model-X knockoffs} approach, to avoid the computational issues outlined above.
+\paragraph{Model-X knockoffs} Although \citet{candes:etal:2018:panning} originally proposed the CRT, they discarded it in favor of the \textit{model-X knockoffs} approach, which avoids the computational issues outlined above.
 In the model-X knockoffs framework, a ``knockoff'' feature is generated for every feature in the dataset and the model is fit using both the original and knockoff features.
 Generating the knockoffs requires knowing (or estimating) the joint distribution over the features; selection is performed by a model-specific variable importance function for the original and knockoff features.
-The knockoffs procedure has been extended to different feature distributions than the original multivariate normal (e.g. hidden Markov models~\citep{sesia:etal:2017:hmm-knockoffs}, Gaussian mixture models~\citep{gimenez:etal:2018:gmm-knockoffs}).
+The knockoffs procedure has been extended to different feature distributions than the original multivariate normal, such as hidden Markov models~\citep{sesia:etal:2017:hmm-knockoffs} and Gaussian mixture models~\citep{gimenez:etal:2018:gmm-knockoffs}.
+Machine learning approaches have also been proposed that use deep learning models to fit flexible knockoff distributions \citep{romano:etal:deep-knockoffs,jordan:etal:knockoff-gan}.
 Others have suggested altering certain black box models to support knockoffs, such as using a special input layer in neural networks~\citep{lu:etal:2018:deeppink-knockoffs}.
-While knockoffs have an appealing computational efficiency, they also have several drawbacks for scientific pipelines: i) a valid model of the joint distribution of the covariates must be obtainable, though recent work~\citep{barber:etal:2018:robust-knockoffs} shows knockoffs have similar robustness properties to CRTs; ii) a knockoff statistic must be chosen, which is model-specific and requires knowing something about the model internals; and iii) they require the scientist to design the analysis procedure around knockoffs.
-This last point is worth stressing.

-The scientist must decide before any predictive modeling is done that feature selection will be carried out via knockoffs.
-The knockoff variables must be included in the covariate set and screened similarly to the real covariates, which complicates leveraging external data sources (e.g. gene regulatory pathway information in predicting drug response from expression data).
-Even if knockoffs can be incorporated, it is unclear whether doubling the covariates will have an impact on the performance of the trained model, presenting a possible trade-off between predictive performance and feature selection power.
-Finally, if the scientist wishes to use the trained model to make any prediction on new data, corresponding knockoff samples must be generated for every prediction, which makes model usage awkward.
-The HRT, by contrast, enables the scientist to build a model that maximizes predictive performance without considering feature selection.
+While knockoffs have the appeal of computational efficiency over a generic CRT, \citet{candes:etal:2018:panning} showed in experiments that CRTs have higher power.
+The HRT aims to bridge the gap between the two procedures.
+It makes CRTs computationally tractable without sacrificing power.